Reflections on Seconds Out and Genesis live on the 1977 Wind and Wuthering tour

 Squonk /Songs that were played live but don’t appear on Seconds Out are shown struck through

-The Cinema Show was recorded on the band’s previous tour – it had been dropped from the set by 1977.
-The reason for its inclusion here is not immediately obvious – a courtesy to Bill Bruford, perhaps (the band’s first fill-in drummer on stage: Chester Thompson took over drumming duties for the Wind And Wuthering tour and features on the rest of the album), or a discreet admission that leaving it out of the set had been an error (it was back for the next tour).
+The Cinema Show was recorded on the band’s previous tour, having been dropped from the set by 1977.
+The reason for its inclusion here is not immediately obvious — a courtesy to Bill Bruford, perhaps (the band’s first fill-in drummer on stage: Chester Thompson took over drumming duties for the Wind and Wuthering tour and features on the rest of the album), or a discreet admission that leaving it out of the set had been an error (it was back for the next tour).

 Phil is at the centre of it all, naturally.
 He’s following a tradition started by Peter, filling space to allow time for retuning and assorted tweaking and twiddling.
 So we miss out on the dodgy exploits of Harry the bank robber and the saucy goings-on of two virgins, Romeo and Juliet, the detail more or less titillating from one night to the next, presumably depending on whether the show was being broadcast live on radio.
 Mike joins in the fun.
-Your Own Special Way – about “Myrtle the Mermaid” – is apparently “racing up the Venezualan charts”.
-The story of Eleventh Earl Of Mar, meanwhile, is set in Scotland, “a small country just north of England”.
-It’s all a bit much for Steve, who politely informs us that Firth Of Fifth is “a song about a river”.
+Your Own Special Way — about “Myrtle the Mermaid” — is apparently “racing up the Venezualan charts”.
+The story of Eleventh Earl of Mar, meanwhile, is set in Scotland, “a small country just north of England”.
+This levity is all perhaps a bit too much for Steve, who politely informs the audience that Firth of Fifth is “a song about a river”.

-When the audience heard Phil announce at, say, Southampton Gaumont Theatre on 20 January 1977 that “this next one is from our new record”, did they already have an inkling that what they were hearing was one of a collection of songs that would stand the test of time – songs that are as fresh and exhilarating to hear in 2019 as they were when first released over forty years earlier?
-Bootlegs offer us a more rounded picture than official releases – rough edges and raw mixes, mistakes and miscues – and as such they are essential listening for any fan.
+Bootlegs offer us a more rounded picture than official releases — rough edges and raw mixes, mistakes and miscues — and as such they are essential listening for any fan.
 But Seconds Out provides something more.
-Beautifully mixed, it captures a band at the peak of their game, playing many of their finest songs and sounding exquisite throughout.
+Beautifully mixed (to this amateur’s ears, at least), it captures a band at the peak of their game, playing many of their finest songs and sounding exquisite throughout.
 It is a classic album – classic in the sense of ‘the best, the highest quality’, but classic also in its timelessness.
 It deserves a place on the shortest of shortlists of the greatest live albums of all time.